-All collection points are required to be entered in the Collection Point Management System (CPMS) by the responsible district.
-All exceptions must be approved by the area manager, DPS, based on documentation why inclusion in CPMS is not feasible.
 Collection points are defined locations where a customer drops off mail for collection by the Postal Service.
-These can include mailchutes, receiving boxes, firm pickups, Automated Postal Center drops, lobby drops, and mail collection racks.
-Each collection point varies in the rules and procedures that it must adhere to.
+These can include mailchutes, receiving boxes, firm pickups, Self-Service Kiosk (SSKs) drops, lobby drops, and mail collection racks.
 Collection boxes are a subset of collection points.

-314.2 Collection and Density Tests
+314.2 Manual Collection Tests

-In any city delivery office lacking Internet access and any such office not using electronic collection management tools, the collection points collection process must be tested at least once each quarter, using plastic collection test card D-1148 and PS Form 3702, Test Mailing Record (Collection and Special Test Mailings), in accordance with Handbook M-39, Management of Delivery Services, part 133.
+In any delivery office lacking Internet access and any such office not using electronic collection management tools, the collection points process must be tested quarterly.
+This test is completed using plastic collection test card D-1148 and PS Form 3702, Test Mailing Record (Collection and Special Test Mailings), in accordance with Handbook M-39, Management of Delivery Services, part 133.